 - Encourage complete compliance with the medications being ordered.

-- Teach the patient as well as the folks about proper disposal of materials which are in contact with the patient.
+- Teach the patient as well as the folks about the proper disposal of materials that are in contact with the patient.

 - Listen to the ideas and perception of the patient about being isolated, the prognosis as well as recovery from the present status.